-Avoid drilling or saddling in the vicinity of the refrigerant or plumbing circuits.
-These circuits are in close proximity to the jacket and rupturing of the circuit may occur.
+Avoid drilling or saddling in the vicinity of the evaporator coil.
+The coil and refrigerant circuit are in close proximity to the jacket and rupturing of the refrigerant circuit may occur.

 Note: If the heat pump is damaged as a result of attaching pipe clips or saddling to the jacket, any resultant faults will not be covered by the Rheem warranty.